Seven Springs and Eleousa

 Eleousa Fountain

-The Eleousa Fountain in Rhodes, Greece, is a charming historical site nestled in the village of Eleousa, also known as Eleusa or Elesa.
-Built during the Italian occupation of Rhodes, this fountain served as a vital water source for local villagers.
-Today, it stands as a picturesque symbol of the village’s past, drawing visitors eager to explore Rhodes’ history and beauty.
+After we finished touring the beautiful Seven Springs, we made our way to the Eleousa Fountain in Rhodes, Greece.
+It’s such a charming little spot tucked away in the village of Eleousa — also known as Eleusa or Elesa.
+The fountain was built during the time of the Italian occupation and once served as an important water source for the villagers.
+Today, it stands as a peaceful and beautiful reminder of the village’s rich past.